solana-foundation/developer-content/docs/intro/quick-start.md

 {<summary>Explanation</summary>}

-The Token Extensions program is an executable program account, but note that it has the same AccountInfo structure.
+The Token Extensions program is an executable program account, but note that it has the same `AccountInfo` structure.

-Key differences in the AccountInfo:
+Key differences in the `AccountInfo`:

-- executable: Set to true, indicating this account represents an executable program.
+- `executable` - Set to `true`, indicating this account represents an executable program.
-- data: Contains serialized data (unlike the empty data in a wallet account).
+- `data` - Contains serialized data (unlike the empty data in a wallet account).
   The data for a program account stores the address of another account (Program Executable Data Account) that contains the program's bytecode.
-- owner: The account is owned by the Upgradable BPF Loader (BPFLoaderUpgradeab1e11111111111111111111111), a special program that manages executable accounts.
+- `owner` - The account is owned by the Upgradable BPF Loader (`BPFLoaderUpgradeab1e11111111111111111111111`), a special program that manages executable accounts.

 ---